Best Delonghi Coffee Machines

 • One Touch Coffee (espresso/lungo/Americano only, not one touch milk).

-• 1.2L front removable water tank really easy to access from the front.
+• 1.2L front removable water tank very easy to access from the front.

 • 13 grind settings